 The Company consolidated its share capital on a one new for ten old (1:10) basis on September 29, 2014.
-Accordingly, all common share, stock option, warrant, and per share awards have been retroactively restated to reflect this consolidation.
 In addition, the Company consolidated its share capital on a one new for ten old (1:10) basis on July 31, 2013.
-Accordingly, all common share, stock option, warrant, and per share awards have been retroactively restated to reflect this consolidation.
+Accordingly, all common share, stock option, warrant, and per share awards have been retroactively restated to reflect these consolidations.